RFI issued in Connection with Alaska In-State Private Markets Manager Search

 In Board of Trustees, Uncategorized by Paulyn

-The Alaska Permanent Fund Corporation will hold its Quarterly Meeting of the Board of Trustees on May 23-24, 2018 .
-The public is invited to attend this meeting in-person or via teleconference, and there will be an opportunity for public comment and participation on Wednesday, May 23rd at 8:30 a.m. when the meeting commences.
+The Alaska Permanent Fund Corporation (APFC) will hold its Quarterly Meeting of the Board of Trustees on December 11-12, 2018 in Juneau, AK.
+The public is invited to attend this meeting in-person or by webinar; there will be an opportunity for public comment and participation.
+Agenda items include: risk overview, review of the compensation committee, asset class updates, a performance report from Callan Associates, and a macro overview and 2019 outlook panel.

 In Board of Trustees, Uncategorized by Paulyn